blender/blender/doc/python_api/rst/info_overview.rst

 the class instances lifetime only spans the execution.
 So a panel for example will have a new instance for every redraw, for this reason there is rarely a cause to store variables in the panel instance.
-Instead, persistent variables should be stored in Blenders ata so that the state can be restored when Blender is restarted.
+Instead, persistent variables should be stored in Blender's data so that the state can be restored when Blender is restarted.

 .. note::